 The Centers for Disease Control and Prevention (CDC) recommends we all practice social distancing to help slow the spread of the current COVID-19 pandemic.
 To do this, we should avoid crowds, skip large events and keep a safe distance (about 6 feet) from people who are not family members.

 But this doesn’t mean we can’t go outside!
 As long as we keep a safe distance and practice good hygiene, a little fresh air could do us a lot of good.
 Here are some tips for safely being active outside:

 - Go for a family walk.
 Take a break from work, the news or the online buzz by getting the whole family (including furry friends) out for a 30-minute walk.
 If you don’t have a half hour, just do what you can.

 - Shake the rust off your green thumb.
 Winter weather is beginning to thaw, so enlist the kids to help you in the yard or garden.
 Pulling weeds, digging holes, planting bulbs and watering plants can get the heart pumping more than you think.

 - Have a family field day.
 Set up for a water balloon toss, pass the baton, a three-legged race, a crab walk, relay races—the possibilities are endless.
 Bring a piece of the schoolyard home, and don’t be afraid to get creative.

 - Get back to basics.
-Remember the days of chalk-scribbled hopscotch, red rover and hula hoop obstacle courses?
+Remember the days of chalk-scribbled hopscotch, duck-duck-goose and hula hoop obstacle courses?
 Relive your favorite childhood games with your little (or not-so-little) ones.